 No. TestQuality is a proprietary SaaS platform with a closed-source codebase.
 You cannot self-host it, audit its code, or customize its behavior.
 If TestQuality changes pricing or discontinues features, you have no fallback.
 Autonoma is fully open source with the entire codebase available at github.com/autonoma-ai/autonoma.

 GitHub-native test management (TestQuality) stores human-written test cases in GitHub.
 You still write, organize, and maintain tests manually.
-Autonomous testing (Autonoma) uses AI agents to read your GitHub repo, generate test cases from your actual code, execute them, and maintain them as your code changes.
-Both integrate with GitHub, but one requires manual work and the other automates the entire testing lifecycle.
+Autonomous testing (Autonoma) uses AI agents, Planner to read your GitHub repo and generate test cases from your actual code, and Diffs Agent to maintain them as your code changes, then runs them against a live preview environment.
+Both integrate with GitHub, but they solve adjacent, not identical, problems: one is a system of record for manual tests, the other automates test creation and upkeep.

 Yes.
 Autonoma uses vision models instead of CSS selectors or XPaths.
-When your UI changes, the Maintainer agent understands the test intent and adapts the entire test flow.
+When your UI changes, the Diffs Agent picks up the change on the next pull request, understands the test's intent, and adapts the affected test cases.
 It's not just healing selectors: it's understanding what you're testing and maintaining that intent through code changes.
 TestQuality does not offer self-healing capabilities.

 The Bottom Line

 TestQuality had the right idea: tests should live close to code, inside GitHub.
-But storing manually-written test cases in GitHub is a half-measure.
-Autonoma takes the same GitHub-first approach and automates the entire testing lifecycle.
-AI agents read your codebase, generate tests, execute them, and adapt to changes automatically.
+But storing manually-written test cases in GitHub is a half-measure if your actual pain is the manual work itself, not where it is filed.
+Autonoma takes the same GitHub-first approach and automates test generation, execution, and maintenance.
+Four agents (Planner, Executor, Reviewer, Diffs Agent) read your codebase, generate tests, run them on a live preview environment, and adapt to changes automatically.

+Autonoma is not a replacement for TestQuality's TCM functionality, and it does not try to be.
 It is open source (github.com/autonoma-ai/autonoma), requires no per-user licensing, and offers free self-hosting.
-If your team uses TestQuality because you wanted tests near code but still spends hours writing and maintaining test cases by hand, Autonoma delivers on the promise that GitHub-native testing started.
+If your team uses TestQuality because you wanted tests near code but still spends hours writing and maintaining test cases by hand, Autonoma automates that specific layer of the work, while dedicated TCM needs still belong to a tool built for them.

 Start with Autonoma's free tier.
 Connect your GitHub repo, let the Planner agent analyze your codebase, and see autonomous testing in action.
 No credit card required, no per-user fees, no test cases to write.